w3f/polkadot-wiki/docs/build-protocol-info.md

 places) that represents the number of blocks after the checkpoint for which the transaction is valid.
 If the extrinsic is not included in a block within this validity window, it will be discarded from the transaction queue.

+The chain only stores a limited number of prior block hashes as reference.
+You can query this parameter, called `BlockHashCount`, from the chain state or metadata.
+This parameter is set to 2400 blocks (about four hours) at genesis.
+If the validity period is larger than the number of blocks stored on-chain, then the transaction will only be valid as long as there is a block to check it against, i.e. the minimum value of validity period and block hash count.

 Setting the block checkpoint to zero, using the genesis hash, and a validity period of zero will make the transaction "immortal".